epimorphics/rdf-mapper/doc/doc.md

 | `properties` | List of property/value templates defining the properties to attach to the generated resource |

 Entries in `one_offs` are identical to `resources` definitions, the difference is in their application, one offs are only generated once for the run and are a way to create static resources that the rows can refer to.

+When the property/value definitions are processed then missing variables referenced in the template will cause that property to be skipped but will not abort the resource or the whole role.
+In this way templates can safely refer to optional values in the source data.
+Use the `requires` guard noted above if the entire resources _should_ be skipped if some source values are missing.
+When property values or resources are skipped this fact is recorded in the `mapping.log` file (or standard error if logging has not been configured) to help with debugging unexpectedly missing values.

 ## Patterns